dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

    processing.

-   `Transformers` are a form of `dlt resource` that takes input from other resources via `data_from` argument in order to enrich or transform the data.
+   `Transformers` are a form of `dlt resource` that takes input from other resources via `data_from` argument to enrich or transform the data.
    [Click here.](../../general-usage/resource.md#process-resources-with-dlttransformer)

    Conversely, `add_map` used to customize a resource applies transformations at an item level